Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Trick the YouTube Ad Algorithm Instead

-Thought Experiment: Among friends, let’s say that English-speaking countries get ads for the most ridiculous things because their residents are assumed to have disposable income.
+Thought Experiment: Among friends, let’s say English-speaking countries get ads for the most ridiculous things because their residents are assumed to have disposable income.
 Can we instead make YouTube think we are an undesirable advertising target?

 Xkcd.com: Mess with advertisers